uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 #### Advantages & Disadvantages

 As previously stated, the advantage of the elastic net model is that it enables effective regularization via the ridge penalty with the feature selection characteristics of the lasso penalty.
-Effectively, elastic nets allow us to control multicollinearity concerns, perform regression when $p > n$, and reduce excessive noise in our data so that we can isolate the most influential variables while balancing prediction accuracy.
+Effectively, elastic nets allow us to control multicollinearity concerns, perform regression when $$p > n$$, and reduce excessive noise in our data so that we can isolate the most influential variables while balancing prediction accuracy.

 However, elastic nets, and regularization models in general, still assume linear relationships between the features and the target variable.
 And although we can incorporate non-additive models with interactions, doing this when the number of features is large is extremely tedious and difficult.
 When non-linear relationships exist, its beneficial to start exploring non-linear regression approaches.

 ## Predicting {#predict}

 Once you have identified your preferred model, you can simply use `predict` to predict the same model on a new data set.
-The only caveat is you need to supply `predict` an `s` parameter with the preferred models $\lambda$ value.
+The only caveat is you need to supply `predict` an `s` parameter with the preferred models $$\lambda$$ value.
 For example, here we create a lasso model, which provides me a minimum MSE of 0.022.
 I use the minimum $\lambda$ value to predict on the unseen test set and obtain a slightly lower MSE of 0.015.

 ```r